jgaryi/E115_BirdWatchingApp/README.md

 **Models container**
-- This container has scripts for model training, rag pipeline and inference
-- Instructions for running the model container - `Instructions here`
+Instructions for running the model containers:
    1. Acoustic Inference Model - use the existing BirdNet model for inference ['src/models/acoustic_model/Dockerfile'](src/models/acoustic_model/Dockerfile)
     - Run the `docker-shell.sh` to launch the container
     - Run the `Species_Prediction.py` within the container

-   2. Transfer Training Model
+   2. Accoustic Transfer Training Model
-    - We will use data of nine representative bird species mentioned above to do transfer learning and improve the prediction confidence of the model to bird species we are interested.
-The transfer learning model will be ready in the next mileston.
+    - Not available yet.
+We will use data from the nine representative bird species previously mentioned to perform transfer learning and enhance the prediction confidence of the model for the bird species of interest.
+The transfer learning model will be ready in the next milestone.

    3. LLM-RAG Model
     - Run the `docker-shell.sh` to launch the container.